cypress-io/cypress-documentation/content/guides/references/best-practices.md

 **Here are potential solutions to alleviate these problems:**

+1. Use a a domain other platform that you control to log in as a user via username and password via [`cy.origin()`](/api/commands/origin).
+This likely guarantees that you will not run into the problems listed above, while still being able to automate your login flow without requiring direct API calls via [`cy.request()`](/api/commands/request).
+You can reduce the amount of authentication requests by utilizing [`cy.session()`](/api/commands/session).
-1. [Stub](/api/commands/stub) out the OAuth provider and bypass using their UI altogether.
+2. [Stub](/api/commands/stub) out the OAuth provider and bypass using their UI altogether if [`cy.origin()`](/api/commands/origin) is not an option.
 You could trick your application into believing the OAuth provider has passed its token to your application.
-2. If you **must** get a real token you can use [`cy.request()`](/api/commands/request) and use the **programmatic** API that your OAuth provider provides.
+3. If you **must** get a real token and [`cy.origin()`](/api/commands/origin) is not an option, you can use [`cy.request()`](/api/commands/request) and use the **programmatic** API that your OAuth provider provides.
 These APIs likely change **more** infrequently and you avoid problems like throttling and A/B campaigns.
-3. Instead of having your test code bypass OAuth, you could also ask your server for help.
+4. Instead of having your test code bypass OAuth, you could also ask your server for help.
 Perhaps all an OAuth token does is generate a user in your database.
 Oftentimes OAuth is only useful initially and your server establishes its own session with the client.
-If that is the case, use [`cy.request()`](/api/commands/request) to get the session directly from your server and bypass the provider altogether.
+If that is the case, use [`cy.request()`](/api/commands/request) to get the session directly from your server and bypass the provider altogether if [`cy.origin()`](/api/commands/origin) is not an option.

 <Alert type="info">